 These ‘excuses’ are used by the criminal as something to psychologically enable their own actions or even as a part of the ‘story’ they can tell about the violence to make it interesting or justified.

-Common mistake: Do not approach this conflict situation as a value or ethics problem.
+In these situations, let‘s first kill off a common misconception: Do not approach this conflict situation as a value or ethics problem.
 That is, you try to state logic, to rationalise or reason your way out of it by ‘converting’ the predator to your point of view.
 This is not a work meeting, debate class or a board room discussion.
 You’re already on different ethical platforms.
 Don’t try to find a common one.
 It’s too difficult and the cost of failure too big.

-Let’s play some tips out in conversation:
+What do we mean by this?
+Let’s play some tips out in a constructed conversation:

 ‘Hey, what are you looking at?!’